vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 theft of gold, etc., or associates with persons who have committed them—otherwise he does fall’?

-&gt; “Who has laid down the law that in the said passage the Injunction is &gt; conveyed, not directly by the *Arthavāda* itself, but by the fact of &gt; its being connected with another Injunctive passage?
-As a matter of &gt; fact, the passage itself contains an independent finite verb of its &gt; own—‘these four fall’ \[and this would serve as the direct &gt; prohibition).
-It might be argued that the verb does not contain the &gt; Injunctive affix: But the passage ‘they obtain a standing who per form &gt; the *Rātrisatra*’ also contains no verb ending with the Injunctive &gt; affix.
-It might he argued that—‘in the case of the *Rātrisatra*, the &gt; need for a qualifying condition being distinctly felt, the two &gt; sentences (*they obtain* a *standing* and *they perform the &gt; Rātrisatra*) come to be taken as syntactically connected, and the &gt; necessary injunction is got at by assuming the verb to contain the &gt; *Let* ending.’—But the same may be said in regard to the passage in &gt; question also.
-In fact, there are several injunctions of substances &gt; and deities that are obtained from *Arthavādas*.
-In a case where the &gt; *Arthavāda* is distinctly subservient to an Injunctive passage,—since &gt; this latter injunction would be in need of the mention of a substance &gt; or a deity (for the act enjoined) \[that may be found mentioned in the &gt; corresponding *Arthavāda*\], it may not be improper to take the &gt; *Arthavāda* as simply serving to supply the needs of the corresponding &gt; Injunction (and not as enjoining anything independently by itself).
-In &gt; the present instance however (of the *Arthavāda* passage ‘the theft of &gt; gold, etc., etc.’), if we are to seek for an injunction that has no &gt; connection with the *Arthavāda* (and this injunction were sought to be &gt; derived from the words of the *Arthavāda* itself), then this would &gt; give rise to a syntactical split; hence it cannot be taken as &gt; subservient to the main subject-matter of the context (*i.e*., the &gt; science of the Five Fires); and in the absence of such subserviency, &gt; the *Arthavāda* could not provide any idea of the Prohibition.
-This is &gt; the point on which the case of the *Arthavāda in* question is not &gt; analogous to that of the sentences—‘One should put in wet pebbles’ and &gt; ‘Butter is glory’ \[where the connection between the two is quite &gt; clear\].”
+> “Who has laid down the law that in the said passage the Injunction is
+> conveyed, not directly by the *Arthavāda* itself, but by the fact of
+> its being connected with another Injunctive passage?
+As a matter of
+> fact, the passage itself contains an independent finite verb of its
+> own—‘these four fall’ \[and this would serve as the direct
+> prohibition).
+It might be argued that the verb does not contain the
+> Injunctive affix: But the passage ‘they obtain a standing who per form
+> the *Rātrisatra*’ also contains no verb ending with the Injunctive
+> affix.
+It might he argued that—‘in the case of the *Rātrisatra*, the
+> need for a qualifying condition being distinctly felt, the two
+> sentences (*they obtain* a *standing* and *they perform the
+> Rātrisatra*) come to be taken as syntactically connected, and the
+> necessary injunction is got at by assuming the verb to contain the
+> *Let* ending.’—But the same may be said in regard to the passage in
+> question also.
+In fact, there are several injunctions of substances
+> and deities that are obtained from *Arthavādas*.
+In a case where the
+> *Arthavāda* is distinctly subservient to an Injunctive passage,—since
+> this latter injunction would be in need of the mention of a substance
+> or a deity (for the act enjoined) \[that may be found mentioned in the
+> corresponding *Arthavāda*\], it may not be improper to take the
+> *Arthavāda* as simply serving to supply the needs of the corresponding
+> Injunction (and not as enjoining anything independently by itself).
+In
+> the present instance however (of the *Arthavāda* passage ‘the theft of
+> gold, etc., etc.’), if we are to seek for an injunction that has no
+> connection with the *Arthavāda* (and this injunction were sought to be
+> derived from the words of the *Arthavāda* itself), then this would
+> give rise to a syntactical split; hence it cannot be taken as
+> subservient to the main subject-matter of the context (*i.e*., the
+> science of the Five Fires); and in the absence of such subserviency,
+> the *Arthavāda* could not provide any idea of the Prohibition.
+This is
+> the point on which the case of the *Arthavāda in* question is not
+> analogous to that of the sentences—‘One should put in wet pebbles’ and
+> ‘Butter is glory’ \[where the connection between the two is quite
+> clear\].”

 This is not right; for even though the *Arthavāda* has a distinct meaning of its own, yet since its connection with the Injunction is